 In 2002, the NARCO division filed for bankruptcy after it could no longer fight the increasing asbestos claims.
 After it emerged from bankruptcy, the division began a reorganization plan.
 It started formally accepting asbestos trust fund claims on October 15, 2013.

-Honeywell was also facing a substantial loss in 2002 after a $53.5 million judgement was rendered in favor of a mechanic who developed mesothelioma after working with products made by Honeywell’s Bendix division.
+Honeywell was also facing a substantial loss in 2002 after a $53.5 million judgment was rendered in favor of a mechanic who developed mesothelioma after working with products made by Honeywell’s Bendix division.

 Occupations Affected by Honeywell